Tidal Pays Homage To Jay Z In Celebration Of His Induction Into Songwriters Hall Of Fame

 Advertisement

-Regardless of whether or not Jay can make it to the ceremony, the long overdue honour is meaningful for rappers everywhere, especially those who have been inspired by his work.
+Regardless of whether or not Jay can make it to the ceremony, the long overdue honor is meaningful for rappers everywhere, especially those who have been inspired by his work.

 Minaj credited Jay with paving the way for rappers: "Thank you for giving us the blueprint," she wrote in an essay.